CoachAsim/engineering-practicum-term-01-final-project-guide/README.md

 3. Follow the timeline in `03-timeline.md`

-4. Use the rubric in `10-rubric.md` to self-assess
+4. Use the checklist in `10-completion-checklist.md` to self-assess

 ## Questions or Issues?
 Refer to the appropriate document or ask for clarification from your instructor.

----

-[Documentation follows in subsequent messages...]